ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

 ![architecture](READMEFILES/architecture.png)

 There are four layers exist in this project: GUI, App, Plot, Core.
 - GUI: This layer implements view interfaces specified in App layer.
-Generally the GUI layer does not contain any logics other than necessary code for view interactions.
+Generally the GUI layer **does not contain any logics** other than necessary code for view interactions.
 All user actions will be sent to App layer through events.
-It is suggest that all views should implement interfaces defined in App layer.
-If a view interface is not designed specifically for a view, that view should implement general IView interface.
+It is suggested that all views should implement *interfaces* defined in App layer.
+If a view interface is not designed specifically for a view, that view should implement general `IView` interface.
 Otherwise App layer will possiblly not work functionally.
 Data binding mechanism could be used for simplify data flow.
 - APP: This layer acts as a headquarter of this project.
 All logics, user actions, view update etc. should be implemented here.
-App layer does not interact with GUI directly.
+App layer **does not interact with GUI directly**.
 Instead, it interacts with view interfaces.
-Thus, It is suggest that design a view interface before designing an actually view.
-In order to create views without knowing implementation details, provider service injection method is used for this purpose.
+Thus, It is suggested that designing a view interface before designing an actually view.
+In order to create views without knowing implementation details, *provider service injection* method is used for this purpose.
 - Plot: This layer is developed with F# scripts.
 It handles all plot requests and outputs them into HTML files.
 Then the GUI layer is able to load those 3D graphs.
 - Core: This layer contains all algorithms, data models, helper functions etc. needed for data processing.
-It is called by App layer directly.
+It is called by App layer (presenters) directly.